angular/angular/aio/content/guide/structural-directives.md

 <div class="callout is-helpful">

 <header>
   Directive spelling
 </header>

 Throughout this guide, you'll see a directive spelled in both _UpperCamelCase_ and _lowerCamelCase_.
-Already you've seen `NgIf` and `ngIf`.
-There's a reason. `NgIf` refers to the directive _class_;
-`ngIf` refers to the directive's _attribute name_.

 A directive _class_ is spelled in _UpperCamelCase_ (`NgIf`).
 A directive's _attribute name_ is spelled in _lowerCamelCase_ (`ngIf`).
-The guide refers to the directive _class_ when talking about its properties and what the directive does.
-The guide refers to the _attribute name_ when describing how you apply the directive to an element in the HTML template.
+The guide refers to the directive _class_ when talking about its properties and what the directive does, but refers to the _attribute name_ when describing how you apply the directive to an element in the HTML template.

 </div>

 <div class="l-sub-section">

-There are two other kinds of Angular directives, described extensively elsewhere:
+There are two other kinds of Angular directives: components and attribute directives.
-(1)&nbsp;components and (2)&nbsp;attribute directives.

 A *component* manages a region of HTML in the manner of a native HTML element.
 Technically it's a directive with a template.
+For more information, see [Components]().

 An [*attribute* directive](guide/attribute-directives) changes the appearance or behavior of an element, component, or another directive.